JorjaFox/library/content/posts/recaps/csi/play-with-fire.md

 ## Quotes

-**Stokes:** Yeah, they passed her around like a party favor.
+**Nick:** Yeah, they passed her around like a party favor.
-**Sidle:** Actually ... she passed around herself.
+**Sara:** Actually ... she passed around herself.

 - - -

-**Sidle:** Would you like to have dinner with me?
+**Sara:** Would you like to have dinner with me?
 **Grissom:** _pause_ No ...
-**Sidle:** Why not?
+**Sara:** Why not?
 Let's- Let's have dinner.
 Let's see what happens.
 **Grissom:** Sara ...
 I don't know what to do about this.
-**Sidle:** I do. _looks at Grissom for a moment_ You know, by the time you figure it out, you really could be too late. _Sidle leaves, Grissom watches her, a little surprised_
+**Sara:** I do. _looks at Grissom for a moment_ You know, by the time you figure it out, you really could be too late. _Sidle leaves, Grissom watches her, a little surprised_